LedgerHQ/lib-ledger-core/doc/rfcs/0002-modularized-node-packaging.md

 ```

 The rest of the arguments is a list of projects to bundle into the NPM package.
 Because all coins depend on
-the `ledger-core` project, you will want to add it to the list as well — typically added as first argument.
+the `ledger-core` project, you will want to add it to the list as well — typically added as first argument with
-Projects (`ledger-core` included) are added with their _names_, not folder names (i.e. use `abc` instead of
+the special `core` name.
+Projects (`ledger-core` included) are added with their _names_, not folder names
-`ledger-core-abc`), the same way you did when creating them with `lc new`.
-They are laid on the line and
+(i.e. use `abc` instead of `ledger-core-abc`), the same way you did when creating them with `lc new`.
+They are
-separated with commas.
+laid on the line and separated with commas.

 Example: